pubsubdb/pubsubdb/services/collator/README.md

 # Collation Service

 The Collation Service tracks the state of all activities in a running graph (i.e., "Job"), using a multi-digit collation key.
-Each digit in the collation key represents the status of an activity.
+Each digit in the collation key represents the status of a single activity in the graph.

 - 9: Pending
 - 8: Started